SAP-samples/teched2024-IN280/exercises/ex3/README.md

         }
 ```

-In the above snippet you can see that PRDID; CUTID, LOCID, UOMID, ACTUALSQTY and TSTFR from IBP are mapped to PRODUCT, CUSTOMER, LOCATION, UNITS, CONSDEMAND, KEYFIGUREDATA column names of the Snowflake database table.
+In the above snippet you can see that PRDID; CUTID, LOCID, UOMID, ACTUALSQTY and TSTFR from IBP are mapped to PRODUCT, CUSTOMER, LOCATION, UNITS, CONSDEMAND, KEYFIGUREDATE column names of the Snowflake database table.

 ## Exercise 3.4 Staging.
 In this excercise, staging the data is done via a local process.
 Here the Request-Reply-receiver combination is used.
 The Amazon AWS adapter for S3 message protocol is used.
 Bucket name is reused from the configuration parameter.
 The Secure parameter alias name for AWS Access key and the Secret key are reused here for the adapter configuration.
 In the Procesing tab, the Directory and File name are used as File Access parameters.